-The following is the content of Memorandum No 1356 of 15 June 1999 on the format of the Master's degree dissertation.
+The following is the now adopted format and organisational sequence of the Master's degree dissertation document.

 3.1.
 TYPING OF THE DISSERTATION

 - a) Type on good quality white A4 paper - b) Type on one side of the page only - c) Use double-spacing throughout, except for quotations and foot-notes (and notes) which should be type in single spacing. - d) Leave one extra line space between paragraphs. - e) Provide adequate margins (3.5cm) on the left hand side and (2.5cm) on the other three edges so that the bound volume can be trimmed after binding. - f) Page numbers should be typed at least (1.5cm) into the page (upper right-hand corner). - g) Do not break words at the end of the lines - h) Use the same typewriter to ensure uniform presentation throughout the text. - i) If the thesis is composed on a computer, a high-quality printer and a new printer ribbon should be used. - j) Candidates should carefully proofread their theses for typographical errors and correct them before submission.
 The typist should be advised to do a spell check, using programmes designed for that purpose.